German sentence structure

 German sentence structure is the syntactical structure to which the German language adheres.

-The basic sentence in German can be seen following the subject–verb–object word order (SVO).
+The basic sentence in German can be seen following the (Standard Average European) subject–verb–object word order (SVO).
 Additionally, German, like all living Germanic standard languages except English, (Note: Although English uses V2 word order in certain circumstances, such as questions.) uses V2 word order (verb second), though generally in independent clauses.
 (Note: Icelandic and Yiddish do not apply this restriction.)
 In normal dependent clauses, the finite verb is placed last, followed by the infinite verb if existing, whereas main clauses including an auxiliary verb reserve the default final position for the infinite verb, keeping the finite verb second.
 Hence, both of these sentence types apply subject–object–verb word order (SOV), the first one quite purely, the latter in a mix.
-It is not uncommon to consider SOV the basic type.
+It is not uncommon to consider the original SOV the basic type.

 Independent clauses

 Declarative sentences

 Declarative sentences use V2 (verb in the second position) word order: the finite verb is preceded by one and only one constituent (unlike in English, this does not need to be the subject); in Germanic tradition, the position occupied by this constituent is referred to as the prefield (Vorfeld).
 Coordinating conjunctions like und ('and') or aber ('but') precede both the prefield and the finite verb, and so do topicalised elements (similarly to "that" in English phrases such as "that I don't know").
 The prefield is often used to convey emphasis.

 Non-finite verbs as well as separable particles are placed at the end of the sentence:

 In the midfield (the part of the clause between the position of the finite verb and that of the clause-final verb cluster), German word order is highly variable.

 Conventional German syntax presents information within a declarative sentence in the following order: